seap-udea/GravRay/README.md

     python generatevelocities.py 10.0 1 1

   ```

+  This directions could be used either for initial geographical
+  positions or for initial directions in the sky.

 - ``generateinitialconditions.py``: This script generate random directions
    obeying the random noise distribution, i.e. the distance between